-NB: Fraud reported includes actual and reasonably suspected incidents of fraud.
+Note: Fraud reported includes actual and reasonably suspected incidents of fraud.

-The Agency is committed to the prevention, detection and reporting of fraud and corruption in connection with its activities.
+The agency is committed to the prevention, detection and reporting of fraud and corruption in connection with its activities.

 The processes for preventing, detecting and responding to the risks of fraud are documented in the Fraud and Corruption Policy issued by the Commissioner for Public Sector Employment.
 Additionally, every employee has an obligation to report any suspected fraud, corruption, maladministration and misconduct.